alban-read/M1-MICRO-FORTH/riscish.md

 It is a simple interpreter but FORTH is also a simple and lean language.

-The token interpreter is reasonably competitive with other far more popular interpreted languages.
+The token interpreter is competitive with commonly used interpreted languages.